luisRojas29/MD-Quaint-Fruit-Bat/Project1/bottomUI.md

 - The Ruler
 	- In our HTML, our ruler has a class of ".bothPanels" and an ID of "#ruler."
-In your last pull request you remove the ".bothPanels" class from the ruler.
+In your last pull request you removed the ".bothPanels" class from the ruler.
 I  understand why you did this because it's not immediately intuitive what's going on here.
 Here's the deal: our ruler HAS to be the same height as our panels.
 Giving it the same class as our panels accomplishes just that.
 We then use our ID "#ruler" to change the width.
 		- Remember this: when given two values for the same element, CSS will always use the value adjusted last.
 This is why this works.
-Technically, changing the width on ".bothPanels" changes the width of the ruler, but since we have a new width rule at "#ruler" that occurs AFTER that, the borwser "fixes" this issue for us.
+Technically, changing the width on ".bothPanels" changes the width of the ruler, but since we have a new width rule at "#ruler" that occurs AFTER that, the browser "fixes" this issue for us.
 	- TRY THIS:  Remove class ".bothPanels" from the ruler in HTML.
 Now, go back to CSS and change the height in class ".bothPanels."
 You'll see the ruler now longer adjust to our panels.

 - The Left Panel